As a food blogger, beautiful photos of your recipes are the way to get noticed online.

 Nothing makes a cold beverage look more refreshing than some condensation on the glass.
 Think of a mug of beer or a frosty cola with water beading on the glass.

 A better approach is to work with a mixture of glycerin and water.
 Glycerin is a gel-like product that you can find in the beauty section of the drug store.
 Or you can try using corn syrup instead.

 The ratio of glycerin to water will depend on how large you want the droplets.
 I find 50:50 to be a good start.

 Mix the glycerin or corn syrup with water in a small spray bottle and spritz the mixture onto the glass.
 Use an eyedropper or a chopstick to put bigger droplets strategically.
 The mixture won’t evaporate or move when you’re trying to get your shot.

-Note that this trick can also be used to create water droplets on fruit that won’t evaporate within seconds as they would do with a spritz of water.
+You can also use this trick to create water droplets on fruit that won’t evaporate within seconds as they would do with a spritz of water.
 The glycerin can be rinsed off with warm water.

 Foods like steak, chicken breast, and even some vegetables look great with grill marks.
-It gives the impression as if they have just come fresh off the barbecue.
+It gives the impression that they have just come fresh off the barbecue.

 When you see such items in magazine photos and advertisements, chances are they haven’t actually been barbecued.
 But have been prepared to look so by a food stylist.

 There is an inexpensive and easy way to do this at home with a charcoal starter.

 To create grill marks on steak or chicken, trim off any part of the meat that looks ragged and uneven.
-Then brush it with oil.
-Cook in a non-stick pan over medium heat.
-Add some oil to keep the meat from sticking and to encourage browning.
+Then brush it with oil and cook it in a non-stick pan over medium heat.
+Add some oil to keep the meat from sticking and encourage browning.

 At this point, if you have a kitchen torch, you can brown the edges where they would naturally be darker.
 Brown the surface of the meat if needed to look even and golden.